by Black Sheep

 As the age-old question goes, do bears sh*t in the woods?
 Well, yes.
 Of course.
 And so it follows that in the six to eight hours it takes to ascend and descend Mount Snowdon, a handful among the thousands who do so every weekend are going to be caught short at some stage.
 Especially as the summit building - with its cafe and toilets - is closed until next year.

 Yet from the howling that followed the Easter weekend on Yr Wyddfa you’d have thought some sort of war crime had been committed, not somebody dropping their trousers.

 According to a local guide, the mountain paths were “covered in human stools” over the holiday weekend - and not of the three-legged variety.
 (Covered?
 Really?)
-Consequently she was “totally disgusted”.
+Consequently the guide inquestion was “totally disgusted”.

 But worse was to follow.
 “I caught a guy going to the toilet on the railway line," she went on.
 “He quickly pulled up his pants and tried to make a quick getaway.
 But I’d already seen it.”

-As an aside, on reading this I couldn’t help but be reminded of the 1970s song The Streak, with its immortal lyrics:
+At this point I couldn’t help but be reminded of the 1970s song The Streak, with its immortal lyrics:

 I hollered, "Don't look, Ethel!"

 But it was too late.